Denise Leonard, MS, LPC

 I grew up in Scholls Oregon, a small town in Hillsboro, Oregon.
 I attended Western Oregon University and received my Bachelor's in Psychology.
 I earned my Master's of Clinical Psychology from Midwestern University in Glendale, Arizona.
 I received 3 years of course work in theoretical modalities, psychopathology, multicultural matters, psychometric testing, and ethics.
 I had 3 individual yearlong placements including an adolescent inpatient placement, outpatient child facility, and a geriatric neuropsychology testing facility.
 I worked for 3 and a half years as a child and family therapist for Trillium Family Services at the Children’s Farm Home.
 I currently work as the weekend center supervisor for the same facility.

 I believe that every behavior serves a purpose and in order to understand challenging behaviors, we must look at their function.
 What benefit has that behavior served in the past and how can we create adaptive behaviors that fill that same function.
 I draw my therapeutic practices from an eclectic variety of modalities.
 I utilize techniques from Dialectical Behavior Therapy, Cognitive Behavioral Therapy, Collaborative Problem Solving, and Attachment Theory.

 Midwestern University for Masters of Clinical Psychology

 Western Oregon University for undergrad BA in Psychology

-University of Hawaii- Master's degree in Social Work
+Boston University- Master's degree in Clinical Social Work